-Clevedon Marine Lake is the place that I swim the most, and it proves that even the same body of water is never the same.
+Clevedon Marine Lake is the place where I swim the most, and it proves that even the same body of water is never the same.
 Standing at the top of the steps, I always pause to take in that day's conditions.
 Sometimes it's still like glass, sometimes it churns around wildly.
 Sometimes it's deep blue, sometimes pale grey, sometimes brown.
 Sometimes it's crystal clear, and other times it's completely opaque.

 Come sun, rain or snow